kkroening/ffmpeg-python/README.md

 ## Overview

-There are tons of Python FFmpeg wrappers out there but they seem to lack complex filter support - useless for anything but trivial examples.  `ffmpeg-python` works well for simple as well as complicated signal graphs.
+There are tons of Python FFmpeg wrappers out there but they seem to lack complex filter support.  `ffmpeg-python` works well for simple as well as complicated signal graphs.

 ## Quickstart